Select The True Statement About Reinvestment Risk

 Laddering Bond Maturities

 Bond laddering involves constructing a portfolio of bonds with staggered maturity dates.
-As each bond matures, the proceeds are reinvested in a new bond with a longer maturity date.
+In real terms, as each bond matures, the proceeds are reinvested in a new bond with a longer maturity date.
 This strategy helps to smooth out returns and reduce the impact of interest rate fluctuations.

 Diversifying Bond Types